grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 var user = new UserBuilder().WithName("Johnny").Build(); //some safe default age will be used
 ```

-I am not showing an example implementation on purpose, because one of the further chapters will include a longer discussion on this topic.
+I am not showing an example implementation on purpose, because one of the further chapters will include a longer discussion on test data builders.

 ## Using a `ReservationInProgress`